Kenwood branch: Later uses and abandonment

 Upon closing the line, the CTA sealed the stations but left the branch itself intact.
 The Chicago Junction Railway continued to use the branch for freight service, and its freight track remained until the 1960s.
 The right-of-way along the Kenwood branch was assumed by the Penn Central Railroad, Conrail, and CSX at various points; Penn Central used part of the line to access a warehouse near King Drive until the 1980s.
 The embankment for the Kenwood branch remained mostly in place; only the steel structures at the termini, the street crossings, and the section between Cottage Grove and Drexel Boulevard have been removed since the branch's closure.

+Proposed rail trail

+The Bronzeville Trail is a proposed rail trail that will run along the currently abandoned railroad embankment.
+It is planned to run from the intersection of 40th Street/Dearborn Street to the intersection of 41st Street/Lake Park Avenue.
+The pedestrian bridge east of the latter intersection provides a connection to the Lakefront Trail.
+The Bronzeville Trail Task Force was formed in 2020 as a leading advocacy group in favor of the trail.